KarunyaGanesan/Greenden-Tailwind/README.md

 # Greenden-Tailwind
 GreenDenGreenDen is a clean, responsive web page designed and developed exclusively using Tailwind CSS.
 This project focuses on delivering a modern, minimalistic design while ensuring an optimized user experience across different devices.
+The latest update includes a search feature that allows users to easily find products.

 **FEATURES:**